Shivakoreddi/apiServer01/README.md

 # apiServer01

 How to

-Create a repository on GitHub (<your-username>/<your-repo>) Create a db.json file
-Visit https://my-json-server.typicode.com/<your-username>/<your-repo> to access your server No registration.
-Nothing to install.
+Create a repository on GitHub (<your-username>/<your-repo>) Added a db.json file in repository - to make changes update the db.json file and commit Visit https://my-json-server.typicode.com/Shivekoreddi/apiServer01 to access your server No registration required

 Example
 You can check the following server as an example: